 Consider maple sugar powder a breakfast friend, sprinkling liberally over oatmeal or granola, or use to sweeten tart creamy yogurt.
 A dusting of maple sugar on buttered toast, waffles or pancakes makes the mundane a real treat!

-Ingredients: Pure Maple Syrup
+Ingredient: Pure Maple Syrup